Portland beats Orlando 2-1 to claim MLS is Back championship

 Portland’s experience — the Timbers won the MLS title in 2015 and were runners-up two years ago — showed in the finale.

 Portland’s first shot on goal found the back of the net.
-Valeri delivered a perfectly placed free kick into the box that Larrys Mabiala headed past Gallese in the 27th minute.
+Valeri delivered a perfectly placed free kick into the box that Mabiala headed past Gallese in the 27th minute.
 It was Valeri’s 93rd assist with the Timbers.

 But considering Portland has managed just three clean sheets in its last 23 matches, it was no surprise to see a defensive breakdown just a few minutes later.